reshama/git-intro-workshop5-pyladies/git_1_intro.md

 	* *Track steps* — What happened while you were sleeping
 	* *Branching and merging* — Work in parallel and bring it back together

 ---
+## Markdown
+A way of quickly creating formatted text

+---
 ## Extras